CV-IP/BYOL-PyTorch/readme.md

 | 200         | 120                    | [1., 0.05]/Cosine | 68.8%     | 89.1%     |
 | 250         | 120                    | [1., 0.05]/Cosine | 70.9%     | 90.2%     |
 | 300         | 120                    | [1., 0.05]/Cosine | 71.7%     | 90.8%     |

+## Model Checkpoints

+We release our BYOL checkpoint of ResNet-50 model trained on ImageNet (ILSVRC 2012) for 300 epochs on [Google Drive](https://drive.google.com/file/d/1TLZHDbV-qQlLjkR8P0LZaxzwEE6O_7g1/view?usp=sharing).

+Note:
+This checkpoint file is created using code under the tag `v1.0`, which saves the `online_network`, `target_network`, and `predictor` separately.
+And the parameter names are slightly different from `ResNet50` in `torchvision.models`.
+Concretely, parameters that start with `module.encoder` in `checkpoint['online_network']` is probably what you want.

+You can refer to [utils/load_and_convert.py](./utils/load_and_convert.py) for the parameter name agnostic loading and converting (to torchscript).